Energy giants opening natural gas spigots, fueling profit rise

 Shell put natural gas at the heart of its long-term strategy with the $53 billion acquisition of BG Group in 2016.
 The Anglo-Dutch company, already the world’s largest LNG trader, is expected by analysts to post a 68 percent jump in quarterly profit to $6.08 billion on Thursday, according to Thomson Reuters I/B/E/S.

-London-based BP is going through the fastest growth era in its history with plans to boost production by around 900,000 barrels of oil equivalent by 2021.
+London-based BP (BP.L) is going through the fastest growth era in its history with plans to boost production by around 900,000 barrels of oil equivalent by 2021.
 The company launched eight projects in 2017 and is set to launch seven more this year, most of which are related to gas.

 Analysts expect BP to post a more-than fourfold jump in quarterly profit to $2.66 billion on July 31, according to Thomson Reuters I/B/E/S.